RayeRen/acad-homepage.github.io/_pages/about.md

 # 🔥 News
 - *2021.08*: &nbsp;🎉🎉 I joined The Hong Kong University of Science and Technology as a PhD student.

 - *2020.12*: &nbsp;🎉🎉 I received my master degree at Shanghai Jiao Tong University.
-I'm very grateful to Prof. Fan Yu and Prof. Xi Zhang.
+I'm very grateful to my dear teachers and friends.